Skip to main content

 Financial crime has never stood still, but today's rate of change is striking.

-Fraud continues to dominate headlines and balance sheets, while global crises like the Ukraine conflict and the COVID-19 pandemic have reshaped threat profiles and widened the playing field.
+Global crises like the Ukraine conflict and the COVID-19 pandemic have reshaped threat profiles and widened the playing field.

 Sanctions, cyber attacks, and digital vulnerabilities are driving financial institutions to strengthen their defences using smarter tools and broader strategies.

-"Essentially, we're looking to keep bad actors out of the system and inhibit their ability to use the financial infrastructure to their advantage."
-Matt says.
+"Essentially, we're looking to keep bad actors out of the system and inhibit their ability to use the financial infrastructure to their advantage," Matt says.

 How Regulation Is Evolving